PhillipRichdale/2ndLayer/README.md

 ========

-2ndLayer is a collection of PHP driven web-centric software development tools and libraries for environments running PHP 5.3 and up
+2ndLayer is a collection of PHP driven web-centric software development tools and libraries for environments running PHP 5.3 and up.
+The prime objective of the 2ndLayer project is to provide professional developers with tools that significantly speed up day-to-day development work with new and existing projects.

 The MIT License (MIT)

-Copyright (c) 2013 The 2ndLayer Team & Team Active Content
+Copyright (c) 2013 and onward - The 2ndLayer Team

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal